 The ground speed of the aircraft varied from 35 - 110 km/h depending on topography, wind direction and its magnitude.
-On average the ground speed during measurements is calculated to 73 km/h.
+On average the ground speed during measurements is calculated to 69 km/h.
 Magnetic data were recorded at 0.2 second intervals resulting in approximately 4 m point spacing.
 EM data were recorded at 0.1 second intervals resulting in data with a sample increment of 2 m along the ground in average.
 Spectrometry data were recorded every 1 second giving a point spacing of approximately 20 meters.
-The above parameters allow recognizing sufficient detail in the data to detect subtle anomalies that may represent mineralization and/or rocks of different lithological and petrophysical composition.
+The above parameters allow recognizing sufficient details in the data to detect subtle anomalies that may represent mineralization and/or rocks of different lithological and petrophysical composition.

-A base magnetometer to monitor diurnal variations in the magnetic field was located at Birtavarre (UTM 493200 - 7709100).
+A base magnetometer to monitor diurnal variations in the magnetic field was located at Storslett UTM 506700 E - 7736100 N, central in the survey area.
 GEM GSM-19 station magnetometer data were recorded once every 3 seconds.
 The CPU clock of the base magnetometer and the helicopter magnetometer were both synchronized to GMT (Greenwich MeanTime) through the built-in GPS receiver to allow correction of diurnals.

-Navigation system uses GPS/GLONASS satellite tracking systems to provide real-time WGS-84 coordinate locations for every second.
-The accuracy achieved with no differential corrections is reported to be ± 5 m in the horizontal directions.
-The GPS receiver antenna was mounted externally to the tail tip of the helicopter.
+Navigation system uses GPS/GLONASS satellite tracking systems to provide realtime WGS-84 coordinate locations for every second.
+The accuracy achieved with no differential corrections is reported to be better than $\pm$ 5 m in the horizontal directions.
+The GPS receiver antenna was mounted externally above the cabin of the helicopter.
 For quality control, the electromagnetic, magnetic and radiometric, altitude and navigation data were monitored on four separate windows in the operator's display during flight while they were recorded in three data ASCII streams to the PC hard disk drive.
 Spectrometry data were also recorded to an internal hard drive of the spectrometer.
 The data files were transferred to the field workstation via USB flash drive.
 The raw data files were backed up onto USB flash drive in the field.